Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 The following fields and function are available on top of the list:

 - ![Manual processes](../../Assets/Icons/Toggle.png "[Manual processes]") (Manual processes)
-   Enable this toggle to display only those processes who requires a user interaction.
+   Enable this toggle to display only those processes which require a user interaction.
 Disable this toggle to display all processes.

 - *Status*
     Click the drop-down list to select a process status.
 The following options are available: